Strawberry Road (1991 film): Background

 Ishikawa's story was originally published in serialized monthly format from April 7 to December 22, 1987.
 These installments were then collected and published in two volumes by Hayakawa Publishing in 1988.
 The two-volume novel was a bestseller in Japan.
-It was first published in the English language in 1991, the year of the film's release.
+It was first published in the English language (translated by Eve Zimmerman) in 1991, the year of the film's release.

 For his work on the novel, Ishikawa received the 20th Sōichi Ōya Nonfiction Award in 1989.
 He wrote two sequels: Strawberry Road Part II: Strawberry Boy (1990) and Strawberry Road Part III: Garden Boy (1994), neither of which were adapted into films.

 Production

 The film's production office was located in Monterey, California.
-Shooting locations included Salinas and San Juan Bautista.
+Shooting locations included Salinas, the Salinas Valley and San Juan Bautista.

 Editor Akira Suzuki had worked with director Kurahara on multiple prior productions, including the films I Am Waiting, Sunset, Sunrise, The Glacier Fox, Antarctica and Umi e, See You.
 Additionally, co-producer Junichi Mimura had served as assistant director on The Glacier Fox and writer of Elephant Story, and screenwriter Nobuo Yamada had written several earlier Kurahara films, including Safari 5000, Sunset, Sunrise and Two in the Amsterdam Rain.